Skip to content

 5. What other platforms are you on?
 What is your capacity for creating content and managing engagement?

 Before leaving X, evaluate your current workload.
 Building a presence on a new platform requires time, resources and skills.
 You’ll need to assess whether you or your team have the capacity to manage new content strategies, possibly create new content types – such as short-form video – and sustain meaningful engagement across multiple platforms.
 Assess if you have the skills in-house or if training will be needed.
-Or, if you’re over capacity in your team now, it could be beneficial to drop a platform and focus on the platforms that are working well.
+On the other hand, if you’re over capacity in your team now, it could be beneficial to drop a platform and focus on the platforms that are working well.

 6. If you do leave X, what is your exit plan and what are the alternatives?